Updated November 6, 2020

 What You Must Provide For Chickens

 Responsible chicken care means making sure that their food, water, and shelter is provided and maintained to a high standard.
-Many commercial “backyard” chicken setups are not designed with the chicken’s best interest in mind and cannot be assumed to be an ideal living space for them.
+Many commercial “backyard” chicken setups are not designed with the chicken’s best interest in mind and cannot be assumed to be an ideal The indoor or outdoor area where an animal resident lives, eats, and rests. for them.
 Similarly, the nutrition you provide for them should be considered in terms of what works best for them, rather than what’s easiest!

 - Providing appropriate living spaces for chickens: You must give chickens an appropriate living space, with sunlight, clean air, appropriate temperature and humidity control, fencing, perches, and individual nesting areas.
 They should have a safe place to roam, dust bathe, and enjoy enriching activities.
 Forcing chickens to live in cramped, dark, muddy, dirty, icy, or dangerous conditions is unacceptable.
 You should never take in so many chickens that they lack adequate personal space!